Asynchronous Approximation of a Single Component of the Solution to a Linear System: Introduction

-Our algorithm requires $O(n + |\mathcal{E}|)$ space in the distributed file system, and a single update task for requires $O(|N_u|)$ DFS accesses, where $u$ is the coordinate being updated.
+{\bf Computational Cost.} Our algorithm requires $O(n + |\mathcal{E}|)$ space in the distributed file system, and a single update task requires $O(|N_u|)$ DFS accesses, where $u$ is the coordinate being updated.
 The convergence rate of our algorithm can be analyzed via the evolution of the residual vector $r$, which is a function of the particular order, or sequence, of tasks in which the coordinates are updated.
-We analyze a few different implementations of our algorithm, corresponding to variants on how to choose the order for updating coordinates of the residual vector.
+The sparsity pattern of the residual vector will grow according to an expanding local neighborhood around vertex $i$ in the graph defined by $G$, allowing us to upper bound the number of update tasks needed by the computation as a function of the size of this neighborhood.
+We analyze different implementations of our algorithm, corresponding to variants for choosing the order for updating coordinates of the residual vector.
 We provide our bounds as a function of the maximum degree of the graph, denoted by $d$, but we can extend the results to other graphs in which we have an upper bound for how the size of the local neighborhood grows.